kvalle/writings/original-lisp.md

           ('t (cons (car x) (append (cdr x) y)))))
 ```

-A couple of tests shows how it works:
+A couple of tests shows that it works:

 ```common-lisp
 > (append '(1 2 3) '(a b c))